Startemplib/Squarize/Readme.md

-### Just run create-reg.py and then run Squarize-install.
+### Just run create-reg.bat and then run Squarize-install.

 It will add this script to the right-click menu, so when you open a PNG or JPG directly through it, you can squarize it.